bennojoy/tower_docs/ldap_settings.md

 The Second line specifies the scope where the users should be searched

 ```
-		BASE This value is used to indicate searching only the entry at the base DN, resulting in only that entry being returned
+		BASE:  This value is used to indicate searching only the entry at the base DN, resulting in only that entry being returned

-		ONELEVEL This value is used to indicate searching all entries one level under the base DN - but not including the base DN and not including any entries under that one level under the base DN.
+		ONELEVEL:  This value is used to indicate searching all entries one level under the base DN - but not including the base DN and not including any entries under that one level under the base DN.

-		SUBTREE This value is used to indicate searching of all entries at all levels under and including the specified base DN.
+		SUBTREE: This value is used to indicate searching of all entries at all levels under and including the specified base DN.

 ```